-In all models, ε_t and η_t are i.i.d. standard normal and independent.
-The sample sizes considered are T=100 and T=500, and 20,000 Monte Carlo replications are used in the simulations.
-Throughout, a $\gamma=5\%$ nominal significance level is employed.
+To conserve space, only results for the linear trend case are reported5 since most economic time series exhibit time trends.
+The sample sizes considered are T = 100 and T = 500, and 20,000 Monte Carlo replications are used in the simulations.
+Throughout, a $\gamma = 5\%$ nominal significance level is employed.
 All calculations were made in Ox, see Doornik (2006).

 In all the simulations, comparisons are made not only to existing tuning parameter free tests, but also to the well known ADF test and to the ADF-GLS test of Elliott et al. (1996).
 To make the tests comparable, the lag augmentations (say k) in the ADF and ADF-GLS regressions are chosen using the data dependent modified Akaike information criterion (MAIC) of Ng & Perron (2001) who show that this criterion "dominates all other criteria from both theoretical and numerical perspectives."
-In particular, the further modification of Perron & Qu (2007) was applied to achieve even better finite sample properties, and the lag augmentation was chosen to optimize the MAIC with $k{\text{min}} = 0$ and $k{\text{max}} = \lfloor 12(T/100)^{1/4} \rfloor$ as in Ng & Perron (2001) and Perron & Qu (2007).
+In particular, the further modification of Perron & Qu (2007) was applied to achieve even better finite sample properties, and the lag augmentation was chosen to optimize the MAIC with $k{\min} = 0$ and $k{\max} = \lfloor 12(T/100)^{1/4} \rfloor$ as in Ng & Perron (2001) and Perron & Qu (2007).
 Note that, in the simulations, this upper bound binds rarely for the small sample size (T = 100) and almost never for the larger sample size (T = 500).
 Also note that the ADF-GLS test favors small initial conditions, see Müller & Elliott (2003), so in that sense the zero initial condition poses the greatest challenge for the proposed nonparametric test when compared to the ADF-GLS test.

-Tables 3 and 4 present the simulated sizes and size-adjusted rejection frequencies with T = 100 for the constant mean and the linear trend cases, respectively, under the simple autoregressive and moving average models (18) and (19).
+Simulation results for the case where u_t is i.i.d. standard normal are presented in Table 3.
 The results are reported for the variance ratio statistic with d = 0.1 (denoted $\rho(0.1)$), the corresponding GLS detrended variance ratio statistic (denoted $\rho(\bar{c}, 0.1)$), the Breitung (2002) test (BT), and the ADF and ADF-GLS tests using the MAIC to select lag augmentation.
-For each statistic, entries in the rows marked $\phi = 1.00$ are the rejection frequencies under the unit root null hypothesis, i.e. the sizes of the tests, and all other entries are size-adjusted finite sample rejection frequencies.5
+For each statistic, entries